Sit and Stitch Folk Art

 I work best using a family photo as a reference

-This is a photo of my Grandmother, Geneva Bransfield and Aunt Madeline at the farm in Center Conway, NH.
+This is a photo of my Grandmother, Geneva Bransfield and Aunt Madeline on the sled at the farm in Center Conway, NH.

-The next piece I created was of my Aunt Madeline back from her catch on Conway Lake, NH.
+The next piece I created inspired by my Aunt Madeline back from her catch on Conway Lake, NH.

 These were my reference photos: